About Sienna Ranch

 Before Sienna Ranch came to be, our land already had a long history, the evidence of which is all around.

 We manage risk by increasing our awareness of the world around us.
-Our instructors are highly experienced professional outdoor educators with outstanding safety records who are committed to safely engaging students in nature.
+Our instructors are highly experienced professional outdoor educators with outstanding safety records who are committed to engaging students in nature while protecting their well-being and providing the utmost care.
 We encourage children to run and climb trees when appropriate, and prefer to guide them with safe strategies for negotiating risks, rather than eliminating risks altogether.
 We understand that when a child leaves camp with a scraped knee and a smile they have experienced a valuable lesson, and we expect the same understanding from our students’ parents.

 We are cultivating a more compassionate and environmentally aware future.
 Our choices impact not only ourselves but the land and environment in which we live.
 Sienna Ranch values connection to the growing seasons to appreciate where food originates, we value and respect the animals we choose to care for and we care for the connection our programming has to our neighbors!
 Sienna Ranch is a part of multiple restorative and regenerative land management programs including:

 - Savory institute’s Ecological Outcome Verification program

 - Xerces Society Grant for Pollinator Habitat Conservation and Restoration

 - The Monarch Joint Venture (MJV) habitat monitoring and mapping initiative